raulrene/node-ssr/README.md

 By default it starts on `localhost:3001` and can be tested by accessing a route like `http://localhost:3001/j2308jq`

+For development please make sure you enable `Prettier` and `ESLint` plugins for your IDE in order to ensure a cohesive development process.

 ### Production mode
 `npm run build && npm start` - this will create a `/dist` directory and run the server from there